How We Help

 So that cancer patients can focus on their treatment and recovery, the Bob Perks Cancer Assistance Fund (BPF) helps pay some basic living expenses for those who cannot, due to a loss in income or an increase in expenses related to their cancer diagnosis.
 We serve patients residing in Blair, Centre, Clearfield, Huntingdon, Juniata & Mifflin Counties.

 We assist cancer patients through an application process facilitated by healthcare professionals and referral sources who serve as members of the applicant’s treatment team.
-Applicants and referral sources work together to complete our application, which is forwarded to our Program Manager and then to our 10-member Allocations Committee, composed of Bob Perks Fund volunteers.
+Applicants and referral sources work together to complete our application, which is forwarded to our Allocations Coordinator and then to our 10-member Allocations Committee, composed of Bob Perks Fund volunteers.
 While eligibility is not income-based, the Committee works quickly to review the applicant’s circumstances and make an informed decision regarding assistance.
 Once approved, creditors are paid directly by BPF; grocery and gas cards are distributed directly to the applicant.

 In which Pennsylvania Counties do you provide assistance?

 Applicants residing in the following counties are eligible for financial assistance: Blair, Centre, Clearfield, Huntingdon, Juniata & Mifflin (regardless of where they receive treatment).

 Is eligibility based on a certain level of income?
 No.